MaterSim/AtomisticSimulation/lectures/lec_05.md

 ### 5.5.1 Normal modes
 In a system of $N$ atoms, each atom has 3 degrees of freedom (one for each Cartesian coordinate: $x$, $y$, and $z$).
 Therefore, the total number of degrees of freedom is 3$N$.
 To understand the pattern of the collective vibrations, we can decompose it into a sum of normal modes, each vibrating at a distinct frequency.
 And each **normal mode** corresponds to one of these degrees of freedom in terms of collective motion.
 And each normal mode in a system is orthogonal to the others.

-How can you measure the vibration experimentally?
-Using IR, Raman or Neutron scattering, you will see ***.
+In experiment, you can measure the vibration using IR, Raman or Neutron scattering.
 How can we measure the vibration from MD trajectory?
+The key is to extract the viration frequencies from each normal mode.

 ### 5.5.2 Vibration Frequency of a single harmonic oscillator
 Let's imagine a simplest case of a single harmonic oscillator, the velocity of an atom is related to its position by: